ABOUT

 I have been writing since...well, since I learned how to write!
 I started with notes and letters to my parents, then poems and short stories.
 When I was about eight or nine, my mother took us to see a small-town production of the play A Raisin In The Sun.
 This was a transformative moment for me because I was captivated by seeing the written word come to life on stage.
 As soon as we got home, I started writing my own copy-cat version of the play...still have that copy today!

 My favorite authors growing up were Mildred D. Taylor, Walter Dean Myers, Richard Peck, Donald J. Sobol, Jacqueline Woodson, Phyllis Reynolds Naylor, and Christopher Paul Curtis.
 I’ve since added Sonya Sones, Meg Medina, Angie Thomas, Matt de la Pena, and Kwame Alexander to this list.
 Reading voraciously (which means a WHOLE lot) helped enhance my ability to craft my own stories.
 Writing takes passion and commitment; I did it for years just for the love of it.
 However, everything changed in 2015, when I won the We Need Diverse Books short story contest with The Beans and Rice Chronicles of Isaiah Dunn.
 As a result of my work in an urban school district, I felt compelled to continue Isaiah’s story.
-Isaiah Dunn Is My Hero is my debut middle grade novel, set for an August 2020 release.
-I also won the 2017 Lee and Low New Voices Honor Award and have a picture book, The Electric Slide and Kai, coming out in September 2020.
+Isaiah Dunn Is My Hero was my debut middle grade novel, which quickly became the older sibling to Isaiah Dunn Saves The Day, The Electric Slide and Kai, The Swag Is In The Socks, Eb & Flow, Ready, Set, Dough, and The Band In Our Basement.